jbuoni/Android-Grocery-List/Docs/UseCaseModel.md

 	-Post Conditions: All items are unchecked and the database is updated for those items.
 	-Scenario(s): The user goes to a grocery store and pulls out the application.
 The user views the list of their choice and views the items on it.
 After picking up an item from the store, the application lets the user check it off the specified list.
 	- Steps:
+		1. User clicks on three dots in top right of app.
-		1. User clicks 'Uncheck All' button.
+		2. User selects 'Uncheck All' from list.
-		2. Application unchecks all items in list.
+		3. Application unchecks all items in list.
-		2. Application updates database with unchecked values for all items.
+		4. Application updates database with unchecked values for all items.

 9) Update Item Quantity
 	-Requirements: This use case must allow the user to checkoff particular items on a designated grocery list.